divinetouch/react-with-redux-demo/README.md

 4. Start the server: ```npm start```

 - to build the project, simply execute the command : ```webpack``` (for production: ```webpack -p```)

+# How to run test

+1. go to the project folder/directory
+2. execut a command: ```npm test```

+**NOTE:** The test is running with watch mode on, to remove watch mode please go to package.json file and remove *-w* from the mocha test command.